Rashay01/Python_exercises/look_behind.md

 When the pattern is found it makes sure the parser is not directly infornt of the matched pattern.

+It makes sure that the parser does not exist directly in fornt of the pattern that it is lookng for.
 `(?<!Charlook)X`

 if there is no `Charlook` in fornt of `X` it will then match with `X`.